flarn2006/SRB2/README.md

 - Changing skin color now works even when you're moving, though it might cause glitches with some characters, including [my own](https://mb.srb2.org/addons/sparks-the-scarf-rider.2807/).

+- You can specify `-downloadonly` on the command line if you just want to download a server's files for later.
+In this mode, whenever SRB2 would normally join a server (after all files are downloaded), it will instead quit to desktop.
+It will also bypass some checks that are only relevant to joining a server—for example, in `-downloadonly` mode, it will start downloading files from a server even if the server is currently full.
+This can be useful if you can't join the server at the moment but want to preload its files for when you can.

 ## Dependencies
 - NASM (x86 builds only)
 - SDL2 (Linux/OS X only)